Skip to main content

 START_IN_PAST, START_OUT_OF_RANGE, EXECUTION_NOT_SUPPORTED.

-For worked examples, see the cookbook: charge overnight and discharge during a peak window.
+For worked examples, see the cookbook: schedule a charge for later and discharge during a peak window.